ArctosDB/documentation-wiki/_documentation/oauth.markdown

 ## Problems?

-Please see <https://handbook.arctosdb.org/how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.html> for more information, or ask for help via GitHub Issue.
+Please see [Create and Manage Your Arctos Team]({% link _how_to/create-your-arctos-team-users-and-operators.markdown %}) for more information, or ask for help via GitHub Issue.

 # Log in with TACC